QubitProducts/qubit-cli/README.md

 - use your own workflow and versioning tools
 - write and run local unit tests

-*Iterate quickly with fast feedback loops using the built in live previewing and hot reloading server:*
+*Iterate quickly using the built in live previewing and hot reloading server:*
 - built in experience server for instant preview on any website
 - live hot reloading